smeyer012/simple-js-app/README.md

-# The Currency Converter - a simple-js-app
+# Currency Data - a simple-js-app

 ## Purpose